ashim-nepal/chatbot-task/README.md

 # Chatbot Task

 This is a ML task, where a chatbot is designed to answer queries from any documents uploaded to it.
 It also has a feature of conversational form that collects user's information like name, phone, email and preferred date for appointment.
 Using flan-t5-base llm model for generationa nd FAISS for retrival the chatbot performs the task.
-The conversational form has a good validation and based on user input records are stored.
+The conversational form has a good validation and based on user input only valid records are stored.

 ## 🚀 About Me
 # Hi, I'm Ashim! 👋
-I'm a Student, Learner, Programmer who is learning and working in AI & Python as my major!
+I'm a Student, Learner, Programmer who is learning and working in AI & Python!